Does humidifiers help with allergies? YES, It does, by making the environment non-condusive for allergens.

 In dealing with allergens, we would recommend a cool-mist humidifier due to their excellent coverage ability, and also the presence of filters used in removing contaminants from the water, that could lead to more triggers if they are released and inhaled into the body system.

-YES, Humidifiers helps with allergies.
+YES, Humidifiers do help with allergies.

 Rounding up, you should know that the presence of allergens poses a real danger today, therefore if you have been experiencing some sort of reactions in relation to low or high moisture levels, then you should quickly get yourself the best humidifier for allergies and asthma.